School Business Studies Trip to Frankfurt

 Visit Frankfurt, the beating heart of the German economy, financial centre of the Eurozone and home to the German Stock Exchange.

-Drive to the German Stock Exchange for a guided tour and introduction to the basics of trading
+Visit the German Stock Exchange for a guided tour, followed by free time to visit the gallery

 This price includes: